Karly Rothenberg

-Karly Rothenberg is an American film and television actress.
+Karly Rothenberg (born 1962) is an American film and television actress.
 Rothenberg is best known for her roles as warehouse worker Madge “Pudge” Madsen on The Office and Ms. Erin Shapiro in the Netflix mockumentary American Vandal.
 She played Marlene, the secretary to Lt.
 Felix Valdez on the Lifetime series The Protector.
 She also had a recurring role as Mrs. Valentine on That's So Raven.